JohnKeysCloud/battleship/src/ts/bs-gameboard-factory/helpers/get-valid-positions/get-valid-positions.md

 This function takes in vital information (in the form of a destructured object) to determine whether or not a particularly precise position is a valid for game-piece placement:

   * `direction`: This parameter checks the orientation of the ship being placed.
 This will determine whether the algorithm checks rows or columns for potential valid positions.

-  * `axisIndex`: The row or column number under test.
-Depending on the orientation of the ship, the algorithm will need to either check empty spaces of the gameboard in rows, if the ship is horizontal, or in columns, if the ship is vertical.

   * `gamePieceSize`: The amount of units on the gameboard that our piece takes up.
 To determine whether the piece would fit in the provided row/column.